|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We have an early rise this morning as we enjoy another game drive in search of the leopard and other wildlife including the elephant, sloth bear, mugger crocodile, spotted deer, barking deer, wild boar, wild buffalo and mongoose.

-We have an early start this morning, as we board our boat and go in search of the incredible Blue Whales – the largest creatures on Earth.
-Be on the lookout for fin whales, sei whales, sperm whales, orcas (killer whales), dolphins, flying fish, turtles, manta rays and whale sharks, which swim in the waters off the South Coast of Sri Lanka.
+We have an early start this morning, as we board our boat and go in search of the incredible blue whales – the largest creatures on Earth.
+The southern coast of Sri Lanka is certainly one of the best places on our planet to see these majestic, massive and beautiful creatures.
+In addition to our search for the elusive blue whale, you should also be on the lookout for fin whales, sei whales, sperm whales, orcas (killer whales), dolphins, flying fish, turtles, manta rays and whale sharks, which swim in the waters off the south coast of Sri Lanka.

-Today we travel further up the coast to Colombo stopping to enjoy a leisurely boat excursion on the Madhu River.
-While there are 26 islands at Madhuganga, only six are inhabited.
-There are no animals on the islands which are surrounded by a mangrove forest.
-The lake covers 915 hectares and is free from pollution.
-Cinnamon trees are noticeable on the islands and on one particular island we will stop at a private home to see how they produce cinnamon for the local market.
-We will continue on to Kosgoda where we will visit a turtle hatchery, which is being operated by the Wild Life Protection Society of Sri Lanka.
-Several species of turtles, including the endangered hawksbill are protected here.
+Today we travel further up the coast to Colombo, stopping to enjoy a leisurely visit to Kosgoda where we will visit a turtle hatchery which is being operated by the Wild Life Protection Society of Sri Lanka.
+Several species of turtles, including the endangered hawksbill, are protected here.
 The most vulnerable are the turtle eggs, which are left uncovered on beaches all around the coast.
-The goodwill of Kosgoda-area fishermen who bring these eggs to the hatchery has led to the hatching and releasing back to the ocean of over 100,000 young turtles in only two years since the hatchery opened.
-We will continue our drive to reach Colombo before dinner and have a relaxing evening in this metropolitan city.
+The goodwill of Kosgoda-area fishermen, who bring these eggs to the hatchery, has led to the hatching and releasing back to the ocean of over 100,000 young turtles since the hatchery opened two years ago.

 The incredible sights and sounds of Sri Lanka are now ours to savor, as we bid a fond farewell to this exotic island nation.
 The day is free until transfer to the airport for your onward flight home.